 Your Business Needs To Be At or Near The Top of the Google Search Results to Be Visible

-More than 25% of people click on the first Google search result.
+More than 25% of people click on the first Google search result and 75% of users never scroll past the first page of search results.

 People trust Google.
 And Google has put a lot of work into earning their trust.